I am somewhat at odds with “The 48 Laws of Power“.

 If you want to become a better person, including a more powerful person, then ethics and morals should be part of the mix.

-And even if you want to do completely without ethics and morals, “The 48 Laws of Power” is still a poor text for leadership.
+And even if you want to do completely without ethics and morals, “The 48 Laws of Power” is a poor text for leadership.
+Especially for leadership in democratic environments where people have a choice and can vote you out of power with their ballots, or with their feet.

 This article quickly revisits the laws not only adding more ethics, but also adding more real-world wisdom.